Energy and Waste Water

 Green power and district heating for Salzburg

-Today, the plant provides the operations with steam, supplies green power and district heating to the public grid.
+Today, the plant provides the operations with steam and at the same time, supplies green power and district heating to the public grid.
 And the BHCP makes an essential contribution to achieving climate targets in Austria.
-Fossil fuels such as natural gas is only used for auxiliary firing when starting up after downtime.
-The proportion of biogenic fuels in the overall use at the site is around 99.6 percent today.
-Using an innovative fermentation procedure, we generate biogas from filtrates produced by the pulp factory and since 2016 have also been processing this in a thermal power station into green power and district heating.
-This means that the plant is one of the largest bioenergy producers in Austria and supplies up to 27,000 households in the region with green power and 14,000 households with district heating.
+Fossil fuels such as natural gas are only used for auxiliary firing when starting up after downtime.
+Biogenic fuels make up 99.6 percent of the energy used on site.
+Using an innovative fermentation procedure, we generate biogas from filtrates produced by the pulp factory and since 2016 we have also been transforming it into green power and district heating at a thermal power station.
+This means that the plant is one of the largest bioenergy producers in Austria and supplies up to 26,308 households in the region with green power and 11,176 households with district heating.

 Waste water treatment for a green Salzach

-After the anaerobic biogas system, the procedure leads to a biological treatment plant.
+After the anaerobic biogas system, the draining leads to a biological treatment plant.
 In aeration tanks (activated sludge), aerobic microorganisms (biofilm on carriers) break down the biological impurities in the water under constant air supply.
 In a secondary clarification basin, the sludge is separated from the water through sedimentation, dewatered in a sludge press and burned in the biomass thermal power plant.
-A two-kilometre-long sewer conveys the treated waste water south of Hallein into the Salzach.
+A two-kilometre-long sewer transfers the treated waste water into the Salzach south of Hallein .

 solid cubic metres of energy wood